pygame-community/pygame-geometry/docs/circle.rst

         ((x, y), radius)
         (x, y, radius)

-    Specifically, To construct a circle you can pass the x, y, and radius values as separate arguments or as a sequence(list or tuple).
+    Specifically, to construct a circle you can pass the x, y, and radius values as separate arguments or as a sequence(list or tuple).

     The Circle functions which modify the position or size return a new copy of the